On phones or tablets, this site is best viewed with device held horizontally (make sure Auto Rotate is on).

 Guidelines for Training the Mind

 I would like to thank Jelle and Dale from the Gulf Breeze, Florida branch of Palyul Changchub Choling for introducing me to Lojong and e-mailing me the Word files that allowed me to print my first set of cards.
-I thank my friends at the Pensacola branch of Kadampa Buddhist Meditation Center who have so helped me grow in my practice.
+I thank my friends at the Pensacola branch of Kadampa Buddhist Meditation Center (now closed) who so helped me grow in my practice.
+A shout-out to Gary Highberger, who suggested the Random Card page — I think it really adds to the site and it wouldn't have happened without your kind e-mail, Gary!
 I thank Chögyam Trungpa Rinpoche for his excellent translation and encourage anyone who is serious about Lojong to read his book Training the Mind and Cultivating Loving-Kindness.
-I also thank my good friend Joe Kirkwood, with whom I co-create www.flamingrose.org, for his unfailing encouragement and many useful suggestions.
+I especially want to thank my good friend Joe Kirkwood, with whom I co-create www.flamingrose.org, for his unfailing encouragement and many useful suggestions.

-All images are either not copyrighted or are used in accordance with their license.
+Thanks to all the photographers whose images added eye appeal to the cards.
+(All photographs are either not copyrighted or are used in accordance with their license).

 Most of all, I am deeply indebted to the sage Atisha Dipankara Shrijnana for creating this set of Lojong cards that have so greatly enriched my life.